-California, being as large as it is, has its fair share of accidents and personal injuries.
-Perhaps it was you who experienced a life-changing injury.
-Maybe it was a friend or family member who now needs a support system.
+As most populous U.S. state and the third largest by area, California has its fair share of accidents and personal injuries.
+Perhaps it was you who recently experienced a life-changing injury — or maybe it was a friend or family member who now needs a support system.
 Either way, you could use some help and guidance.
-If you or someone you know is bringing a personal injury suit in the state of California and needs more information, Enjuris has answers.
+If you or someone you know is exploring a personal injury lawsuit in the state of California and are looking for more information, Enjuris has answers.

 This is where you’ll find the civil code of California.
 There is a lot of other information available on California's website, such as the penal code, fishing and gaming code, and more, so try not to get confused.
 Stick with the civil code for personal injury law information on how long you have to bring a case, damage caps, and other information.